githubwua/java-wua-app-logme/README.md

 gcloud components install app-engine-java
 ```

-If you need help with installing the prerequisites, see: https://cloud.google.com/appengine/docs/standard/java/quickstart-java8
+If you need help with installing any of the prerequisites, see: https://cloud.google.com/appengine/docs/standard/java/quickstart-java8

 # Deploy

 This is how I deployed this app to Google App Engine:

 ```
-# Change YOUR_GAE_PROJECT below to your own GAE project name
+# Modify YOUR_GAE_PROJECT below to match your own GAE project name
+# You just need to set this once if you are deploying for the first time.

-gcloud config set project YOUR_GAE_PROJECT cd logme mvn appengine:deploy
+# gcloud config set project YOUR_GAE_PROJECT
+cd logme
+mvn appengine:deploy
 ```